djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 ### Higher Education

+#### Diversity

 Krause (2022)
 > institutional diversity will be more important than ever to meet the diverse needs of students and the labour market (np) Krause (2022, p12) goes into detail about why this is the case.
 Work that can be adapted here.

 Krause (2022) - may link to the idea that assemblages/activity systems are relationships across silos
 > To operate ecosystemically requires a boundary-spanning mindset on the part of leaders, policy makers and the broader community if we are to traverse traditional siloes

+#### Third space practitioners

+Whitchurch (2008) defines the notion and discusses how its relational, across boundaries etc.  Good framing...to make the point perhaps about crossing boundaries with technology and the nature of orchestration.
+Sharif et al (2019) touch on the nature of third space professional role as moving through functional and organisational boundaries (breaking the hierarical nature of typical relationships) and "negotiate competing interests, identities, and requiremetns associated with the diverse range of their projects..."

 ### Learning Objects